“Almost everybody who was interesting in Washington … sooner or later passed through that house.” – Felix Frankfurter

 Frankfurter, who didn’t miss an opportunity to praise or flatter Holmes often surprised the Justice with extravagant gifts on several of his birthdays that played to Holmes’ more ego based sensibilities while Brandeis would dine often at the Justice’s home.
 Together, Brandeis and Frankfurter flanked Holmes and controlled him.
-Lippmann, Croly, Harold Laski and other good friends of the House would also write articles commemorating Holmes and Holmes reciprocated the affection heaped on him by the young group of intellects, as evidenced in a letter Holmes wrote to Frankfurter on March 8, 1912 following a rousing evening in Holmes’ honour:
+Lippmann, Croly, Harold Laski and other good friends of the House would also write articles commemorating Holmes and Holmes reciprocated the affection as evidenced in a letter Holmes wrote to Frankfurter on March 8, 1912 following a rousing evening in Holmes’ honour:

 “It will be many years before you have the occasion to know the happiness and encouragement that comes to an old man from the sympathy of the young.”
 (44)(45)

 “At the Harvard Law School and in the pages of the New Republic and the Harvard Law Review, Frankfurter made it his mission for the rest of the country to recognize the greatness of … Justice Holmes” (46)

 “Frankfurter and his friends were not simply praising Holmes for Holmes’s sake.
 They were trying to remove the Court as an obstacle to socioeconomic legislation.
 They were laying one of the foundations of American Liberalism, a belief in government’s role in regulating the nation’s economic life, in managing labor-management relations, and in recognizing the rights of unions … The Court was the only thing standing in the way of industrial democracy.”
 (47)